geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 (parameters:Solver_20parameters/Operator_20splitting_20parameters)=
 ## **Subsection:** Solver parameters / Operator splitting parameters
+(parameters:Solver_20parameters/Operator_20splitting_20parameters/Reaction_20solver_20relative_20tolerance)=
+### __Parameter name:__ Reaction solver relative tolerance
+**Default value:** 1e-6

+**Pattern:** [Double 0...MAX_DOUBLE (inclusive)]

+**Documentation:** The relative solver tolerance used in the ARKode reaction solver.
+This tolerance is used to adaptively determine the reaction step size.
+For more details, see the ARKode documentation.
+This parameter is only used if the &lsquo;ARKode&rsquo; reaction solver type is used.
+Units: none.

+(parameters:Solver_20parameters/Operator_20splitting_20parameters/Reaction_20solver_20type)=
+### __Parameter name:__ Reaction solver type
+**Default value:** ARKode

+**Pattern:** [Selection ARKode|fixed step ]

+**Documentation:** This parameter determines what solver will be used when the reactions are computed within the operator splitting scheme.
+For reactions where the reaction rate is a known, finite quantity, the appropriate choice is &lsquo;ARKode&rsquo;, which uses an ODE solver from SUNDIALs ARKode (adaptive-step additive Runge Kutta ODE solver methods) to compute the solution.
+ARKode will pick a reasonable step size based on the reaction rate and the given &lsquo;Reaction solver relative tolerance&rsquo;.
+However, in some cases we have instantaneous reactions, where we know the new value of a compositional field (and the reaction rate would be infinite), or reaction where we need to know or be able to control the step size we use to compute the reactions.
+In theses cases, it is appropriate to use the &lsquo;fixed step&rsquo; scheme, a method that a forward Euler scheme and a fixed number of steps given by the &lsquo;Reaction time step&rsquo; and &lsquo;Reaction time steps per advection step&rsquo; parameters.

 (parameters:Solver_20parameters/Operator_20splitting_20parameters/Reaction_20time_20step)=
 ### __Parameter name:__ Reaction time step
 **Default value:** 1000.0

 **Pattern:** [Double 0...MAX_DOUBLE (inclusive)]

 **Documentation:** Set a time step size for computing reactions of compositional fields and the temperature field in case operator splitting is used.
-This is only used when the parameter &ldquo;Use operator splitting&rdquo; is set to true.
+This is only used when the parameter &ldquo;Use operator splitting&rdquo; is set to true and when the &lsquo;fixed step&rsquo; reaction solver type is used.
 The reaction time step must be greater than 0.
 If you want to prescribe the reaction time step only as a relative value compared to the advection time step as opposed to as an absolute value, you should use the parameter &ldquo;Reaction time steps per advection step&rdquo; and set this parameter to the same (or larger) value as the &ldquo;Maximum time step&rdquo; (which is 5.69e+300 by default).
 Units: Years or seconds, depending on the &ldquo;Use years in output instead of seconds&rdquo; parameter.

 (parameters:Solver_20parameters/Operator_20splitting_20parameters/Reaction_20time_20steps_20per_20advection_20step)=
 ### __Parameter name:__ Reaction time steps per advection step